EngineeringLast Updated Jan 21, 202610 min read

 Now that you know the main characteristics and objectives of SAST and DAST testing methodologies, which one is best suited to your application testing environment?

 The truth is, there is no need to choose one over the other.
-Combining both SAST and DAST offers a more holistic approach to security testing that enables continuous feedback across different stages of the development lifecycle.
+Combining both SAST and DAST offers a holistic approach to security testing that enables continuous feedback across different stages of the development lifecycle.

-SAST tests the application’s internal source code in early development phases to ensure developers follow the best security practices when writing code.
+SAST tests the application’s internal source code in early development phases to ensure developers follow security best practices when writing code.
 In contrast, DAST testing begins in later development phases in a working application.
 It tests the application while it’s running to discover its susceptibility to the most common cyber threats.

 SAST testing is technology-dependent.
 So, your SAST tool should support your programming language and development framework to ensure complete testing coverage.
 On the other hand, DAST is technology-independent because it tests the application in runtime from an external user perspective.